 Whales are not just the largest animals in the world.
 They are also intelligent, intriguing, and graceful creatures — and observing them in their natural habitat is a unique and exciting experience.
-On the west coast of North America, you can see whales all year, but winter is the height of whale-watching season.
+On the west coast of North America, you can see whales all year, but winter is the height of the California whale watching season.
 Whether observing gray whales, blue whales, killer whales, or humpback whales, you can find them all in the Pacific Ocean.
-From California to the state of Washington, here are the best places to catch the whale migration on the West Coast.
+From California to the state of Washington, here are the best places to go whale watching and catch the migration along the West Coast.

 1. Farallon Islands — San Francisco, CA

 A trip to Northern California offers the chance to see the great migration of gray whales.
 The best whale-watching spot exists about 25 miles offshore in the Gulf of the Farallones.
 The Farallon Islands National Wildlife Refuge is home to a wide variety of marine life and also boasts the largest seabird breeding colony within the continental United States.
 A good way to see them is on a tour with the non-profit Oceanic Society, where part of the fee goes towards supporting conservation efforts.
 The warmest time to venture on a whale-watching tour is from September to October when the blue whales make their journey.
 However, the peak time to spot a whale happens in mid-January or mid-March — depending on whether the whales are migrating north or south.